Daisy Buchanan: Ginevra King

+Zelda Sayre

+Zelda Fitzgerald, the neo-Confederate wife of F. Scott Fitzgerald.
+Due to Zelda's Southern upbringing, her daughter Scottie described the character of Daisy Buchanan as having an "intensely Southern nature".

-To a far lesser extent, Fitzgerald partly based Daisy Buchanan on his wife Zelda Sayre, a Southern belle from Montgomery, Alabama, who reminded him of Ginevra.
-Like Zelda, Daisy hails from a rich Southern clan.
-A staunch neo-Confederate by upbringing, Zelda grew up in the heart of the postbellum South's "Confederate establishment" and claimed that she drew her strength from Montgomery's Confederate past.
-Her father Anthony D. Sayre, an Alabama politician and white supremacist, authored the 1893 Sayre Act that disenfranchised black voters for 70 years and ushered in the racially segregated Jim Crow period in the state.
-Her father's uncle John Tyler Morgan became the second Grand Dragon of Alabama's Ku Klux Klan.
+To a far lesser extent, Fitzgerald partly based Daisy Buchanan on his wife Zelda Sayre, a Southern belle who reminded him of Ginevra.
+Like Daisy, Zelda came from a rich Southern clan.
+Zelda grew up in the heart of the Jim Crow South's white supremacist establishment and revered the Confederate States of America.
+Her father's uncle, U.S. Senator John Tyler Morgan, reigned as the Grand Dragon of Alabama's Ku Klux Klan.
+Her father, Anthony D. Sayre, an Alabama politician, authored the law that disenfranchised black voters and inaugurated the state's racially segregated Jim Crow era.

+A staunch neo-Confederate, Zelda venerated her white supremacist father who, as a legislator and judge, embodied the "categorical imperatives of Confederate ethics" and served as "one of the sturdiest pillars" of Alabama's racial hierarchy.
+Embracing her family's white supremacist beliefs, Zelda described herself as "a Typhoid Mary of Confederate tradition" in Scott's "decadent world".

 Like Daisy, Zelda's youth exemplified Southern "white girlhood."
-During her idle youth in Jim Crow Alabama, Zelda grew up immersed in "the white romanticism of antebellum plantation life built on slavery", and she lived a privileged existence free of any responsibilities with her every whim gratified by African-American servants.
-Living in a racially segregated society where the lynching of African-Americans often occurred, Zelda never questioned the brutality and injustice of Alabama's Jim Crow laws, and she idolized her father who, as a conservative Southern judge and white supremacist, served as "one of the sturdiest pillars" of Alabama's racial hierarchy.
-Likely due to Zelda's Southern upbringing, her daughter Frances "Scottie" Fitzgerald described the character of Daisy as having an "intensely Southern nature".
+During her youth in Jim Crow Alabama, Zelda grew up immersed in "the white romanticism of antebellum plantation life built on slavery", and she lived a privileged existence free of any responsibilities with her every whim gratified by African American servants.
+Accustomed to black servants catering to her every need, an adult Zelda showed little competence in managing ordinary responsibilities, from money matters to daily tasks.

+Living in a racially segregated society where the lynchings of African Americans often occurred, Zelda never questioned the brutality and injustice of her milieu.
+Her love for the Jim Crow South caused friction in her marriage to F. Scott Fitzgerald who disdained both the region and the Confederacy.
+Over time, Zelda's political views evolved from neo-Confederate beliefs toward an espousal of fascism as a political creed.
+Likely due to Zelda's Southern upbringing, her daughter Scottie Fitzgerald described the character of Daisy Buchanan as having an "intensely Southern nature".

 "I don't know what it is in me or that comes to me when I start to write.
 I am half feminine—at least my mind is..."